 by Sharon Hudson

-I am very concerned with the presentation of my photographs, so I am delighted that I can recommend this print service.
+I am very concerned with the presentation of my photographs, so I am happy that I can recommend this print service.
 I have personally ordered, inspected, and tested for color permanence a number of prints and cards from this company, and am impressed by the quality of their prints and papers, and the hassle-free delivery and no-questions-asked return policy.
-I believe that Fine Art America treats both customers and artists fairly, and provides a great service by enabling artists to offer excellent photography and fine art prints for sale at reasonable prices.
+In my experience, Fine Art America provides a great service by enabling artists to offer excellent photography and fine art prints for sale at reasonable prices.

 How do I buy photographs?